-Voting assistance and curbside voting are offered to disabled voters.
+Voting assistance and curbside voting are offered to voters with disabilities.

 Aged and disabled persons allowed to vote outside voting enclosure.
 In any primary or election any qualified voter who is able to travel to the voting place, but because of age, or physical disability and physical barriers encountered at the voting place is unable to enter the voting place or enclosure to vote in person without physical assistance, shall be allowed to vote either in the vehicle conveying such person to the voting place or in the immediate proximity of the voting place.